Size change in fiction: In science fiction

 The novel The Food of the Gods and How It Came to Earth by H. G. Wells describes a kind of food that can accelerate and extend the growth process, which causes great upheaval when it is introduced to the world.
 Though one of Wells' lesser-known works, many of the features of the novel have been incorporated into other works, including a film adaptation.

 One of the earliest lengthy depictions of size change in popular printed fiction was the 1890 adventure/science-fiction novel by Polish scientific researcher and author Erazm Majewski, Doktor Muchołapski.
 Fantastyczne przygody w świecie owadów (Doctor Flycatcher.
 The Fantastic Adventures in the World of Insects); it was translated into several languages, including Czech and Russian, and was later referenced in another adventure/science fiction novel about size change, В Стране Дремучих Трав (In the Land of Dense Grasses), written in 1948 by Russian author Vladimir Bragin.

-Other early works in the science fiction genre to feature characters changing size include the 1936 novella He Who Shrank by Henry Hasse, as well as the 1936 Metro-Goldwyn-Meyer film The Devil-Doll and the 1940 Paramount Pictures film Dr. Cyclops.
+Other early works in the science fiction genre to feature characters changing size include the 1936 novella He Who Shrank by Henry Hasse, as well as the 1936 Metro-Goldwyn-Mayer film The Devil-Doll and the 1940 Paramount Pictures film Dr. Cyclops.

 A year after its publication in 1956, the novel The Shrinking Man by Richard Matheson was adapted into the Universal Pictures film The Incredible Shrinking Man, which was followed by The Incredible Shrinking Woman in 1981.

-Size alteration was also a common motif of many films directed by Bert I. Gordon, including Beginning of the End, The Amazing Colossal Man, Attack of the Puppet People, Village of the Giants, and an adaptation of H. G. Wells' The Food of the Gods.
+Size alteration was also a common motif of many films directed by Bert I. Gordon, including Beginning of the End, Attack of the Puppet People, Village of the Giants, and an adaptation of H. G. Wells' The Food of the Gods.
 Other science fiction and horror films released in the late 1950s and 1960s with enlargement or shrinking as a major plot element include Tarantula, The Phantom Planet, Fantastic Voyage (which was adapted into an animated television series of the same name), and Attack of the 50 Foot Woman—which got a remake in 1993 starring Daryl Hannah and served as inspiration for similar plot elements in films like The 30 Foot Bride of Candy Rock, Attack of the 60 Foot Centerfold, Monsters vs. Aliens and Attack of the 50 Foot Cheerleader.

 The year 1989 saw the release of Disney's Honey, I Shrunk the Kids, which grossed $222 million (equivalent to $545.67 million in 2023) at the box office worldwide and spawned a media franchise consisting of two sequels, Honey, I Blew Up the Kid and Honey, We Shrunk Ourselves, as well as a television series and a few theme park attractions, including Honey, I Shrunk the Audience.